City of Rifle increases employee pay scales

 This new wage spectrum also establishes incentive payments to reward employees for exceptional performance, City Manager Tommy Klein said Friday.

-Changing pay tactics comes at a time when Rifle’s employee turnover rate, on average, has sat anywhere between 14-16% over the past five years, Hogan said.
+Changing pay tactics comes at a time when Rifle’s employee turnover rate, on average, has sat anywhere between 14% and 16% over the past five years, Hogan said.
 In particular, hiring efforts for the Rifle Police Department have seen less applicants over time.

 Rifle Police Chief Deb Funston said hiring issues are partly based on public perceptions but that larger departments are paying higher wages, thus creating stiff competition for new hires.